solita/solita.github.com/_posts/2014-08-04-infographs-with-d3js.md

 [Hypothesis-formation](http://en.wikipedia.org/wiki/Scientific_method#Hypothesis_development) operates by [query](http://en.wikipedia.org/wiki/Query_(complexity)), and to do, we need a view on the target domain.
 That an interactive graph provides.

-Representational ethics dictates that the one representing should inform their reader of any shortages and discrepancies of data in question.
+Representational ethics dictates that the one representing should inform their reader of any shortages and discrepancies of the data in question.

 ![bar noise](img/infographs-with-d3js/bar-noise.png)